 Transaction Costs and Fees, Third Party transaction and clearing, other Direct Out-of-Pocket Costs incurred as a result of WBAC providing services in accordance with Client Agreements Generally commissions paid are in an amount up to \$0.06/share with a \$45 minimum for equity transactions and/or up to \$90 per transaction.
 In some cases, bonds are purchased as principal with a mark-up, in which case written disclosure is made and client consent is obtained prior to the transaction.
 Bonds are primarily purchased on an agency basis and may charge a commission if disclosed and agreed to by client.
 A general range is provided for transaction fees as fees may vary from client to client due to the particular circumstances of the client, additional or differing levels of servicing, or as otherwise contractually agreed upon with specific clients.
-Wiley will receive transaction based compensation from clients from such transactions.
+Wiley will receive transaction-based compensation from clients from such transactions.
 Wiley charges a \$6.85 service charge for each transaction.
 Additionally, Pershing charges advisory clients who elect to receive paper confirmations, \$0.75 per transaction, which results in the service charge set out above to be \$7.60 per transaction.
 Pershing charges \$0.75 per statement for advisory clients who elect to receive paper statements.
+Pershing also charges \$8 per mutual fund exchange/conversion.
 Transfer taxes or other charges mandated by law will be separately charged to the client's account.
 Wiley will also be entitled to reimbursement from client for all costs and expenses (including taxes) incurred by Wiley in providing its investment advisory services to clients.
-As Agreed to by Client and contemporaneously at time of trade or incurrence by Wiley of cost with enem Agreements Including but not limited to 12b-1 distribution fees, servicing fees, sub-accounting fees, management fees, expense risk, administration fees, and contingent Contemporaneously at deferred sales charges (CDSC charges) that are incurred time of trade or even if the shares are converted to a different share class incurrence by Wiley of Third Party Fees rather than sold within a particular period of time cost
+As Agreed to by Client and contemporaneously at time of trade or incurrence by WBAC of cost Third Party Fees Including but not limited to BlackDiamond Performance Reporting fees, reorganization fees, clearing costs, other direct out-of-pocket expenses incurred by Wiley, 12b-1 distribution fees, servicing fees, sub-accounting fees, management fees, expense risk, administration fees, contingent deferred sales charges (CDSC charges) that are incurred even if the shares are converted to a different share class rather than sold within a particular period of time, and surcharge fees in connection with mutual fund purchases and redemptions.
+Contemporaneously at time of trade or incurrence by WBAC of cost